FAQ

 ANSWER

-All GP registrars need to be aware that resigning prior to completion of a training term can have implications for their training time and that they will need to work with their GP specialty traiining College to gain a new placement or, if this is not possible, they may need to take a period of leave from AGPT.
-Therefore, it is essential that registrars involve their relevant College in any decision to terminate employment prior to the end of their contract.
+Registrars should inform themselves of any implications that resigning prior to completion of their training term may have on their training time.
+Registrars will need to work with their GP specialty training College to gain a new placement or, if this is not possible, may need to take a period of leave from AGPT.
+Registrars should discuss their options with their training provider before deciding to resign.